-The Texas Association of PPECC’s is excited to announce that Texas House Bill 3550 contains several key provisions that aim to improve the quality of care provided to children with medical complexities and their families.
-The bill is focused updating the rules and establishing new standards for Prescribed Pediatric Extended Care Centers (PPECCs).
+The Texas Association of PPECC’s is excited to announce that Texas House Bill 3550 passed and was signed into law by the Governor.
+Several key provisions aim to improve the quality of care provided to children with medical complexities and their families.
+The Association will now work with HHSC on it's implementation.

 TEXAS ASSOCIATION FOR PPECCS WELCOMES YOU